Yellow River: Aquaculture

 The Yellow River is generally less suitable for aquaculture than the rivers of central and southern China, such as the Yangtze or Pearl rivers, but aquaculture is also practiced in some areas along the Yellow River.
 An important aquaculture area is the riverside plain in Xingyang, upstream from Zhengzhou.
 Since the development of fish ponds started in Xingyang's riverside Wangcun Town in 1986, the pond systems in Wangcun have grown to the total size of 15,000 mu (10 km^{2}), making the town the largest aquaculture center in north China.

 Two turtle species are native to the Yellow River basin: the Chinese pond turtle and Chinese softshell turtle.
 Both species—but especially the softshell—are widely farmed for food.
 A variety of the Chinese softshell turtle popular in Chinese gourmets is called the Yellow River turtle (黄河鳖).
 Nowadays most of the Yellow River turtles eaten in China's restaurants comes from turtle farms, which may or may not be near the Yellow River.

 In 2007, construction started in Wangcun, Henan on a large farm for raising this turtle variety.
 With the capacity for raising 5 million turtles a year, the facility was expected to become Henan's largest farm of this kind.

 The huge, entirely aquatic Chinese giant salamander, a species that has declined drastically due primarily to persecution for food and traditional medicine, is native to the Yellow River and other Chinese rivers.
 It is farmed in large numbers in several parts of China and genetic studies have revealed that the captive stock mostly is of Yellow River origin.
 As these often are released back into the wild, the Yellow River type of the Chinese giant salamander has spread to other parts of China, which represents a problem to the other types.

 Flora

+The Yellow River extends through several ecological regions, including alpine shrubland, steppe, forest, desert, grassland, and saline meadow.
+Plant life varies greatly depending on location.
+In the lower regions impacted by human development plant diversity is relatively low, with the flora consisting primarily of seepweed, phragmites, foxtails, kunai grass, and tamerisk.